 If a Works Council member persistently violates his/her obligations specified in his employment contract and the company owner cannot be expected to continue to offer employment due to work discipline issues, the court is also entitled to agree to the termination.

 In the event of a persistent dereliction of duties, the court shall dismiss an action for consent to terminate, if it is based on the conduct of the Works Council member who was in keeping with the mandate and was excusable in consideration of all circumstances ("mandate safeguard clause").

-- he/she was found guilty of a premeditated criminal offence, punishable by imprisonment of a term of more than one year or committed with a view to personal enrichment, provided that prosecution will follow ex officio or upon application of the company owner;
+- was found guilty of a premeditated criminal offence, punishable by imprisonment of a term of more than one year or committed with a view to personal enrichment, provided that prosecution will follow ex officio or upon application of the company owner;

-- he/she has revealed a business or trade secret or is operating a side business which is detrimental to the company without consent from the company owner;
+- has revealed a business or trade secret or is operating a side business which is detrimental to the company without consent from the company owner;

-- he/she is guilty of assaults or significant defamation against the company owner, the owner's relatives who either work at or even just visit the company or employees at the company, and a reasonable cooperation can no longer be expected as a result of this behaviour.
+- is guilty of assaults or significant defamation against the company owner, the owner's relatives who either work at or even just visit the company or employees at the company, and a reasonable cooperation can no longer be expected as a result of this behaviour.